Keeping rabbits outside in winter!

 If your rabbits like to be picked up, you can combine this with regular grooming to look at them more closely.
 Always make sure you use the correct holding technique to avoid injury: one hand directly behind the front paws in the chest area and one hand under the rabbit's bottom.

-Especially in winter, a large bowl is more suitable, because larger amounts of water take longer to freeze.
-Tip: By putting a ball in it, the drinking water does not freeze as quickly in winter, because there is more movement in the water.
-On particularly cold days, you can also place the heating pad under the bowl.
-Drinking bottles are best placed in the insulated area of the house.
-Caution is advised during heavy frost, because then the mouth and tongue can freeze to the metal tube.
-Then it is better to avoid drinking bottles.
+Tip: By putting a ball in the bowl, the drinking water will not freeze as quickly in winter, as there is more movement in the water.
+On particularly cold days, you can also place a heating pad under the bowl.

-Avoid bringing your rabbits into the house every now and then.
-Rabbits find it very difficult to cope with the large temperature fluctuations and thus become ill more quickly.
-And in general, rabbits are very social animals and need conspecifics around them.
-Therefore, never keep a rabbit alone!
+Avoid bringing your rabbits indoors every now and then.
+Rabbits find it very difficult to cope with the large temperature fluctuations and can become ill more quickly as a result.